balena-io/docs/pages/gettingStarted.md

 git remote add resin git@git.resin.io:joebloggs/skynet.git
 ```

-Now you can simply run `git push resin master` and push code direct to your
+Now you can simply run `git push resin master` and push your code up to our servers, where it will distribute it to your
-device.
+device(s).
+If this fails, you may need to force the push by running `git push resin master --force`

+__NOTE:__ On your very first push, git may ask you if you would like to add this host to your list of allowed hosts.
+Don't worry about this, just type 'yes' and carry on your merry way.

 You'll know your code has deployed successfully from the appearance of our
 friendly unicorn mascot:-